 Target allocations of assets are determined with the objective of maximizing returns and minimizing volatility of net assets through adequate asset diversification and partial liability immunization.
 Adjustments are made to target allocations based on the Company's assessment of the effect of economic factors and market conditions.
-The target allocations for plan assets are 60% equity securities and 40% debt securities as of December 31, 2014 and 2013.
+The target allocations for plan assets are 60% equity securities and 40% debt securities as of December 31, 2015 and 2014.
 The Company's plan assets are primarily invested in mutual funds.
-The mutual funds include holdings of S&P 500 securities, large-cap securities, mid-cap securities, international securities, corporate debt securities, U.S. and other government securities, mortgage-related securities and cash.
+The mutual funds include holdings of S&P 500 securities, large-cap securities, mid-cap securities, small-cap securities, international securities, corporate debt securities, U.S. and other government securities, mortgage-related securities and cash.